Personal Injury Liability

 The party ultimately responsible for paying for your losses is the one that is considered liable.

 Liability can be a complex personal injury law.
-That’s why it’s crucial to work with a personal injury attorney who can help you find all the liable parties and hold them accountable.
+That’s why it’s crucial to work with one of the best personal injury attorneys in your area who can help you find all the liable parties and hold them accountable.

 What Is Liability?

 Liability is a legal concept that indicates a person or company is responsible for something.
 In personal injury cases, “something” is a financial obligation to pay for the damages a victim has incurred due to negligence or wrongful actions.

 To determine who is liable, you must first know who was negligent.
 Negligence is another legal theory that states a party had a legal duty and failed to uphold that duty.
 When the failure of that duty results in injuries or damages to another person, the negligent party is liable for the losses.

 For example, a driver has a legal duty to stop at red lights.
 If a driver fails to stop at a red traffic light, they have failed to uphold that legal duty, and they are negligent.
 If that negligence results in a car accident and someone is injured, the negligent driver is responsible for the victim’s losses.

 In many cases, negligent people have an insurance company that is ultimately liable for the financial obligation of paying for damages in a personal injury case.
 If the insurance company refuses to pay for the personal injury claim or the victim has damages in excess of the policy limit.
 The remaining personal injury liability is transferred back to the negligent person.

 Liability for negligence is sometimes difficult to understand.
 The at-fault party may not be financially liable for damages.
 Their insurance company may be the liable party.
 If there is no insurance coverage, then the at-fault party is liable.